Minnie Evans: Career

+In 2025 Evans was the subject of a Museum of Fine Arts Boston exhibition “The Visionary Art of Minnie Evans,” as well as an exhibition at the High Museum of Art, “The Lost World: The Art of Minnie Evans.”
+Evans is also the subject of Minnie Evans: Draw or Die, a documentary by filmmaker Linda Royal.

 Famous works

 Inspiration, style, and technique

 Evans began to draw and paint at the age of 43, creating her first pieces of artwork on a scrap of paper bag.
 She was known to free-hand her drawings from left to right.
 Minnie Evans was notorious for drawing with anything on hand, including discarded window shades, book bindings, scrap paper.
 She also favored the use of Crayola crayons as she said “they are the best.”
 Five years later she decided to really dedicate herself to recording her dreams through art.
 Filled with Edens and heavens, the landscape of her dream world is principally free of the threat of hell.
-She painted her early works on US Coast guard stationery and later worked with more precision, using ink, graphite, wax crayon, watercolour and oil on canvas, board and paper.
+She painted her early works on US Coast guard stationery and later worked with more precision, using ink, graphite, wax crayon, watercolor and oil on canvas, board and paper.